umbraco/UmbracoDocs/13/umbraco-cms/reference/webhooks/README.md

 For example you could specify `Accept: application/json`, security headers, etc.

 # Defaults
-Umbraco webhooks have been configured with some defaults, such as default headers or some events send a payload.
-In this section we will take a look at those.
+Umbraco webhooks have been configured with some defaults, such as default headers or some events that send a payload.
+In this section, we will take a look at those.

 ## Json payload
 For example, the `Content Published` event will also send the given content that triggered the event.
 The json from is the same as the `Content Delivery Api`, an example of such a json object: